JKinsler/jkinsler.github.io/index.md

 ## Climate Specialist
 I am specifically interested in helping solve data engineering problems related to climate conservation.
 I recently completed the [Tera.do](https://terra.do/) learning for action program and am currently enrolled in the [Earth Lab](https://www.earthdatascience.org/) program at University of Colorado Boulder.

-Please get in touch if you have a Climate project you'd like to collaborate on.
+Please get in touch if you have a climate project you'd like to collaborate on.